 Former MLB All-Star Pitcher

-Career Highlights: All-Star pitcher David Wells is one of only 23 pitchers in MLB history to have pitched a perfect game.
-As a New York Yankee, Wells shutout the Minnesota Twins 4-0 at Yankee Stadium on May 17, 1998.
+Career Highlights: All-Star pitcher David Wells is a two-time World Series champion and one of only 23 pitchers in MLB history to pitch a perfect game.
+As a New York Yankee, Wells shutout the Minnesota Twins 4-0 on May 17, 1998.
+Wells played for nine different teams during his 21-year MLB career (Toronto, Detroit, Cincinnati, Baltimore, New York Yankees, Chicago White Sox, San Diego, Boston, Los Angeles Dodgers).
 Nicknamed “Boomer” for his physique, Wells was 82 games over .500 for his career, a record superior to many of the finest pitchers in baseball history.
-His 239-157 career record, includes a 173-99 mark since 1995.
-Wells played for nine different teams during his 21-year career (Toronto, Detroit, Cincinnati, Baltimore, New York Yankees, Chicago White Sox, San Diego, Boston, Los Angeles Dodgers).
-He debuted for the Blue Jays in 1987 as a reliever and finally secured a job as a starter when he was 30 years old.
-A three-time All-Star, Wells won World Series titles with Toronto in 1992 and the Yankees in 1998.
-He was named the American League Championship Series MVP against the Cleveland Indians in 1998.
-Wells posted career bests of 20 wins in a season and 169 strikeouts with the Blue Jays in 2000.
+His 239-157 win-loss career record includes a 173-99 mark since 1995.
+He debuted for Toronto in 1987 as a reliever and finally secured a job as a starter when he was 30 years old.
+A three-time All-Star, Wells won World Series titles with Toronto (1992) and the Yankees (1998).
+Named the 1998 American League Championship Series MVP, Wells posted career bests of 20 wins in a season (was the American League wins leader) and 169 strikeouts with the Blue Jays in 2000.